-Your next task is to create a set of command scripts to instruct the Oracle Enterprise Backup Utility to perform on-demand backup operations.
-The syntax for running obackup is where command\script is the name of the command script.
+Your next task is creating a set of command scripts to instruct the Oracle Enterprise Backup Utility to perform on-demand backups.
+The syntax for running obackup is as follows, where command\script is the name of the command script.
 The name chosen for the script should be one that reminds you of the operation.